-A cooperative effort of the Duke HOPE Group and the David M. Rubentstein Rare Book and Manuscript Library, the Economists' Papers Project is a world-class collection of the academic papers of important economists of the past and present.
-The archive comprises the letters, manuscripts, drafts, and other work products of more than forty distinguished economists, mostly from the 20th century, including the academic papers of nine Nobel prize winners (Kenneth Arrow, Leonid Hurwicz, Robert Lucas, Fanco Modigliani, Douglas North, Paul Samuelson, Robert Solow, and Vernon Smith as well as, on microfilm, the papers of F. A. Hayek).
-It is also the official respository of the papers of the American Economic Association and of the editorial records of History of Political Economy.
-The Project is actively engaged in acquiring new collections, as well organizing and cataloging existing collections.
+The archive comprises the letters, manuscripts, drafts, and other work products of more than seventy distinguished economists, mostly from the 20th century, including the academic and personal papers of several Nobel prize winners.
+It is also the official repository of the papers of the American Economic Association and of the editorial records of History of Political Economy.
+The Archive is actively engaged in acquiring new collections, as well organizing and cataloging existing collections.

 To Use the Collection